Leaflet/Leaflet/plugins.md

 		<td>
 			<a href="https://github.com/ardhi/Leaflet.MousePosition">Leaflet.MousePosition</a>
 		</td><td>
-			A decent MousePosition control for Leaflet
+			A simple MousePosition control that displays geographic coordinates of the mouse pointer, as it is moved about the map
 		</td><td>
 			<a href="https://github.com/ardhi">Ardhi Lukianto</a>
 		</td>